 It is our illusions that prevent us from realising our true nature, the illusion of separation from Prakrti and our true selves.
 These illusions can be dealt at two levels – internally and externally.
 On an internal level, we must cleanse our vision of Prakriti.
 For this we must cleanse ourselves of low self-esteem, fears, stress and negativity.

 On an external level, we must develop confidence and self-power to face our challenges in the world.
 We must clear our mistrust, fear of betrayal and lack of acceptance in all our dealings with the world.
 Remember the Puranic story of the union of Shiva and Parvati, and how Kamdev (desire) had to be annihilated before Shiva could unite with his beloved.
 This is the reason why, on Shivratri night, Shiva and Shakti (symbolised in Shivlinga and Yoni) are ritually cleansed with milk, curd and then sweeteners like sugarcane juice are poured on them.
 This reminds us that we must cleanse ourselves of all vrittis and then sweeten ourselves to bring sweetness in all our relationships.
 We offer Dhatrua to Lord Shiva to make ourselves strong to bear the negativity in our environment.
 We offer the Lord fruits that are rich in prana and Belpatra for its sattvic frequencies, which protect us from delusion.

-Shivratri – the Night of Union
+Maha Shivratri – the Great Night of Union

-Self Realisation happens when you are able to look at Prakriti which is the material world straight in the eye without judgement.
+Self-Realisation happens when you are able to look at Prakriti which is the material world straight in the eye without judgement.
 She then becomes the Self and you realise yourself through her.
 The union of Shiva and Shakti is a celebration of the end of the lessons to be learned and the start a new journey with awakened consciousness.